MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

     The file is uploaded to OneDrive and appears as a new window in the Dynamics 365 Guides user’s environment.
 The Dynamics 365 Guides user can save the file to their OneDrive by selecting the **OneDrive** button in the upper-right corner of the window.
 The OneDrive file is then saved to a folder called "HoloLens Received Files."
 A link to the file is available in the Teams chat after the call ends.

-## Use Teams (PC or Mac) to share your desktop or a running application with a Dynamics 365 Guides user on HoloLens
+## Use Teams (PC or Mac) to share a screen with a Dynamics 365 Guides user on HoloLens

-1. Select **Share**.
+1. To share a screen of your desktop or a running application, select **Share**.

    ![Screenshot of the share tray button.](media/calling-screen-sharing-4.JPG "Screenshot of the Share tray button")